 Building a website with StencilJS

-Basically from what I have seen at most times, those framework can be classified in two different approaches, a functional approach , like ReactJS does it. and a more oldschool separated approach like Angular does it.
+Basically from what I have seen at most times, those frameworks can be classified in two different approaches, a functional approach , like ReactJS does it.
+And a more old-school separated approach like Angular doing it.

-While im personally not a fan of the functional approach , as it tends to mix up the output with the functions, it does have its advantages. especially in the way modern frameworks do it. you have alot of the functionality inside the actual framework / library (how the makers of StencilJS want you to call it…), and rarely ever need to customize that part, rather you got your template file, which might hold maybe 3-5 functions in total and then you can adopt your template based on the depth of the overall application or website you are writing.
+While I am personally not a fan of the functional approach , as it tends to mix up the output with the functions, it does have its advantages.
+Especially in the way modern frameworks does it.
+You have alot of the functionality inside the actual framework/library (how the makers of StencilJS want you to call it…), and rarely ever need to customize that part, rather you got your template file, which might hold maybe 3-5 functions in total and then you can adopt your template based on the depth of the overall application or website you are writing.

 So, why not ReactJS then?

-While 1. does not really apply for what I did, the second and third one are huge ones for me, I want you to be able to read what I write, independently from how current your browser is (with one exception, internet explorer, I could polyfill that one, but its 2020, so…).
+While one.
+Does not really apply for what I did, the second and third one are huge ones for me, I want you to be able to read what I write, independently from how current your browser is (with one exception, internet explorer, I could polyfill that one, but its 2020, so…).

 How my choice will turn out to be any good will only prove over time, but I am looking forward for a good time with my choice, so far it has only proven to help me, since I am basically building the web components up, I can modify them directly to my needs whenever I want to change something or add another one, and the ideas are plenty.